8 Free File & Folder Size Checker Tools [2025 List]

-When someone tells you they’re running out of hard drive space, the first thing you would probably tell them to do is to clean up the system using a program such as CCleaner.
-That will help remove all the junk and temp files that can take up several Gigabytes on badly affected systems.
-Uninstalling old software might free up some more space depending on how many useless programs are installed.
+When someone mentions they’re running out of hard drive space, the first solution that often comes up is cleaning up the system using tools like CCleaner.
+This can help remove junk and temporary files, which can take up several gigabytes on overloaded systems.
+Additionally, uninstalling old software may free up more space, depending on how many unnecessary programs are installed.

 1. TreeSize Free